Davidqww/smallsh/README.md

 ### Third Project for Operating Systems I (CS_344_400_F2017)

-A basic shell that supports three built-on commands: exit, cd, status.
+A basic shell that supports three built-in commands: exit, cd, status.
 Handles all other commands by spawning child processes to perform execvp().